-In my career as a wedding photographer, I have come across many different kids of wedding parties with many different kinds of bridesmaids and groomsmen.
+In my career as a wedding photographer, I have come across many different kids of wedding parties with many different kinds of bridesmaids and groomsmen and bridesmen and groomswomen and best women and men of honor – and even best dogs!
 A a great wedding party is an awesome asset to a couple, because this team of people can help a couple get through their day without a lot of stress and fatigue.
-(In fact, I often find myself aligned with the wedding party, and the bridesmaids specifically, since my goal also is to help the couple get through their day without stress!)
+(In fact, I often find myself aligned with the wedding party, since my goal also is to help the couple get through their day without stress!)

 Every once in awhile, though, I see wedding parties who are really more interested in…well, partying…than in helping their friends manage the overwhelm of a wedding.
-So I thought I’d share some of my ideas about what makes a great wedding attendant – bridesmaid or groomsman, or vice versa.
+So I thought I’d share some of my ideas about what makes a great wedding attendant.
 It doesn’t matter whose side you stand on, it matters that you have their back on their wedding day.

 1. Ask Your Friends What They Need

 Wedding days are busy, overwhelming, somewhat stressful, and the couple likely has 10,000 people milling around offering free advice, telling them what to do, and maybe even being critical.
 Great wedding attendants don’t tell couples what to do or what they need.
 They ask.
 Or, even better, they anticipate what the couple will need; offering a bottle of water, bringing along extra tissues, distracting the mothers-in-law so they’ll stop driving everyone nuts.

 Sometimes all of the wedding attendants are good friends, and sometimes they hardly know each other.
 Regardless, though, they need to act as a team.
 Having a wedding party that gets along makes the party more fun for everyone (and will produce some really fun pictures!)